 Art Center members get exclusive early access to course registration, with a 10% discount during the early access period.
-You'll also receive occasional discounts on merchandise, workshops, art camps, and more.
+You'll also receive occasional discounts on merchandise, workshops, art camps, and more at various times throughout the year.
 Additionally, your membership comes with the satisfaction of contributing to local arts and ensuring our impact on Indianapolis continues.
 Click here to learn more.

 Is my membership tax deductible?

 Yes!
 Your membership is fully tax deductible.
 Within 2 weeks of your membership purchase, you should receive a thank you letter with relevant tax information included.

 Do I need to be a member to come to an exhibition opening?

 Not at all!
 We encourage everyone to attend exhibition openings to enjoy art on display, whether you're a member or not.
 If you're a member you will receive an invitation and notice in advance of upcoming events.

 Do I need to be a member to take classes at the Art Center?

 No, you do not need to be a member to take classes at the Art Center.
 However, if you're planning on taking more than one class per year, you'll usually save money by being an Art Center member, especially if you sign up during the member-exclusive early registration period.

 Do I need a membership to participate in the annual Student Show?